Maku, Iran: Language and ethnicity

-The language of the Mako people is Kurdish and Azerbaijani Turkish.
+The main languages spoken in Maku are Azerbaijani Turkish and Kurdish.

 Population

 At the time of the 2006 National Census, the city's population was 41,865 in 10,428 households.
 The following census in 2011 counted 42,751 people in 11,761 households.
 The 2016 census measured the population of the city as 46,581 people in 13,940 households.

 Climate

 Maku has a semi-arid climate (Köppen BSk) owing to its location in the rain shadow of the Zagros Mountains.
 The city is hot and dry in the summer, and cold with little snow in the winter.
 Most precipitation comes from spring thunderstorms.